ProRunVis/ProRunVis/README.md

 `java -jar prorunvis-api.jar`

 This will start a spring service in an embeded tomcat server locally and you can now access the webinterface by navigating to localhost:8080/ in your browser.
-For additional information on implemented endpoints or how to customise the port the service is hosted on, have a look at the api documentation (insert link here)
+For additional information on implemented endpoints or how to customize the port the service is hosted on, have a look at the [documentation](Documentation.md).

 ## License